-My answer to the question “How hard is Korean for English speakers?” after six months of trying to learn it (and after a failed start two years ago).
+This is my answer to the question “How hard is Korean for English speakers?” after a year of learning.

 In early 2020 I began learning Korean in earnest.
-It was originally in preparation for a planned trip to Korea which we’ve postponed due to the COVID-19 pandemic.
+It was originally in preparation for a planned trip to Korea, which will now probably happen in 2022.

 But in the process of studying Korean, I’ve learned a lot about the Korean language, especially a bunch of things I didn’t expect (that I wrote a whole article about — things nobody told me about learning Korean).